-As you’re here, we are going to assume that you know Google’s ongoing shift to the first-price auction from the second-price auction.
-Google Ad Manager, the most-used ad server will complete its transition by the end of this month (July).
+As you’re here, we are going to assume that you know Google’s shift to the first-price auction from the second-price auction.
+Google Ad Manager, the most-used ad server completed its transition by the end of July 2019.
 In case you need more info, we’ve discussed it in our weekly roundups here and here.
 Now, let’s get right into your question – What are Google Unified Pricing Rules (Google UPR) and how you can set up Google UPR to increase your ad revenue (and to prevent any revenue drop)?

 Google Ad Manager and its pricing rules